-I will teach MATH 5546, Calculus of Variations and Optimal Control in the spring of 2014.
+I will teach MATH 5545, Calculus of Variations and Optimal Control in the fall of 2014.

-In the fall semester, I am scheduled to teach MATH 5545 (Calculus of Variations and Optimal Control).
+In the spring semester, I am scheduled to teach MATH 3054 (Programming and Mathematical Problem Solving) and 5546 (Calculus of Variations and Optimal Control).

 My research is in the development and analysis of computational tools for optimal design and control of nonlinear PDEs (usually Navier-Stokes equations).
 This covers a wide range of areas.
 A partial list is given below.

 - Adaptive Finite Element Calculations,

 - Uncertainty Quantification

 - Forebody Simulator Design Problem,

 - Parameter Estimation